BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 1. Add a seed to Seed Tool via any means.
 2. Backup Your seed with SSKR.
 Separate the shares.
-3. Export a watch-only pubkey to a software wallet via QR code.
+3. Export a watch-only pubkey to a transaction coordinator via QR code.
-   * Alternatively, export a pubkey as one of the keys in a multisig wallet.
+   * Alternatively, export a pubkey as one of the keys in a multisig account.
-4. Import PSBTs from the software wallet using `ur:crypto-request` encoded as a QR.
+4. Import PSBTs from the transaction coordinator using `ur:crypto-request` encoded as a QR.
-5. Export Signed PSBTs to the software wallet using `ur:crypto-response` encoded as a QR.
+5. Export Signed PSBTs to the transaction coordinator using `ur:crypto-response` encoded as a QR.

+_Note that this case study uses the term "transaction coordinator" to refer to the desktop or mobile software that watches over the account associated with a key on Seed Tool and creates and transmits transactions.
+These apps have more commonly been called "software wallets", but when used with a seed vault such as Seed Tool, the software app holds no private keys, and so the term "wallet" is not entirely correct.
+For that reason, and to avoid overload of the term, the more practical "transaction coordinator" is used.
+See [Gordian Architecture Roles](https://github.com/BlockchainCommons/Gordian#gordian-architecture-roles) for more._

 ## Gordian Principles